lucachiaravalloti/enhancedjava/README.md

 	}
 }
 ```
 2. Write a class holding the values.
-Your class must have a method which segnature is in our example:
+Your class must have a method which segnature is
 ```
 public Object getField(TableFields field)
 ```
-replacing TableFields with the name of your Enum class and returning the fields may be present in your table.
+replace TableFields with the name of your Enum class and return the fields that may be present in your table.
 In our example:
 ```
 public class Person {